jpivarski/causality-not-actual/README.md

 Select cells and control-enter (Windows, Linux) or command-enter (Mac) to run them in the slideshow.
 Use the arrows on the bottom-right to navigate between slides.

 You will probably also want to increase your browser window's zoom to 150‒200%, using control-+ (Windows, Linux) or command-+ (Mac).

+## Abstract

+"Causality" and "to cause" are common words in physics, particularly in relativity and quantum mechanics.
+This would make it seem like causality is a quantity in physics, akin to energy or gravitational strength, but it is not.
+For "A causes B" to mean "B _would_ happen if A happens," a causality relation has to range over sets of possible worlds, not just the actual world in which physical quantities reside.

+In this talk, I'll argue in favor of causality as a property of a set of possible worlds, both at the qualitative level that it is usually presented in modal logic, but also with computer simulations that serve as a mock-up of a set of physical worlds.
+In particular, I'll show a case of two physically identical worlds that are products of different physical laws with a different causal structure, to underscore the point that causality requires more than the actual world to be sensible.